rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 ## Terminal

-This demonstration works on Motorola Windows Mobile and Windows CE devices.
+This demonstration works on Zebra Windows Mobile and Windows CE devices.

 Load the software onto the terminal as described in Annex A. Switch on the terminal and ‘click’ on the Start bar at the top of the screen.
 Then, depending on terminal type, either select APD Print Demo from the drop-down menu, or select Programs and then APD Print Demo.
 A small screen should be displayed, with the title “APD DLL Demo V2.xx”.